hardhackerlabs/oh-my-nvim/README.md

 ## 📸 Load and switch project

-The video shows opening a project and then switching to another project.
+The preview shows opening a project and then switching to another project.
 Here the project is loaded and switched via nvim's session.
 Thus, a project is a session.